Morning, Wednesday, 10th July 2019

 We also expect discussion on the Government’s expected response to the publication of the Health and Social Care Committee’s report on the first 1000 days of life, which called for a revised Healthy Child Programme to begin before conception and to extend beyond two and a half years, as well as ensuring that women see the same midwife and same health visitor for each visit.

 As NHS England commits to increase the number of neonatal nurses and expanding the role of some allied health professionals to support neonatal nurses, delegates will assess the development of the maternity workforce - including the expansion of multidisciplinary teams and priorities for improving recruitment.

 We also expect discussion on the interim NHS People Plan, which sets out future plans for strengthening the maternity workforce, including strengthening the image and perception of the nursing and midwifery professions.

 Delegates will also assess the widening of access to services and priorities for improving postnatal care - including postnatal physiotherapy and perinatal mental health services for both mothers and fathers or partners.

 We expect discussion on improving maternity safety - looking at increasing transparency and improving prevention, as well as creating and supporting a learning culture.

-It comes as NHS England aims to halve the rate of stillbirths, maternity mortalities, neonatal mortalities and serious brain injury by 2025 and every trust in England with a maternity and neonatal service is set to join NHS Improvement’s National Maternal and Neonatal Health and Safety Collaborative this year.
+It comes as NHS England aims to halve the rate of stillbirths, maternity mortalities, neonatal mortalities and serious brain injury by 2025 and as every trust in England with a maternity and neonatal service is set to join NHS Improvement’s National Maternal and Neonatal Health and Safety Collaborative this year.